Session Recording web player

 To use HTTPS to access the web player website:

 Add an SSL binding on IIS.

 Obtain an SSL certificate in PEM format from a trusted Certificate Authority (CA).

 Most popular browsers such as Google Chrome and Firefox no longer support common name in a Certificate Signing Request (CSR).
 They enforce Subject Alternative Name (SAN) in all publicly trusted certificates.
-To use the web player over HTTPS (currently, the web player is not supported for load balancing scenarios), you must:
+To use the web player over HTTPS, take the following actions accordingly:

 On IIS, right-click the website and select Add Bindings.
 The Site Bindings dialog box appears.